Big City Family Fun

 Florida Beaches

-The Florida Beaches along scenic byway Highway 30A top my list for amazing places to relax.
-Teens will appreciate the beach even if they don’t build sandcastles in a ruffle-bottomed swimsuits anymore.
+The Florida Beaches along scenic byway Highway 30A top my list of amazing places to relax.
+Teens will appreciate the beach even if they don’t build sandcastles in a ruffle-bottomed swimsuit anymore.

 I love the bike paths for teens to explore beach towns packed with hang-outs like ice cream shops and juice stands.
 Along with water so blue you think it was the Caribbean.